 This emoluments lawsuit, like the other two, is unlikely to win in the end.
 But like the “Russian interference” suits, they have the capacity for generating loads of frustration and bad publicity for President Trump.
 Judge Messitte in particular is exactly the sort of person who has it in for President Trump on account of the latter’s “racism.”
 It was Messitte who back in July 2014 had issued a ruling that explicitly omitted references to the Washington Redskins pro football team.
 The team name “Redskins,” as a chorus of misguided critics were alleging at the time, was a slur against all Native Americans.
 Judge Messitte knew the tune well.
 “Pro football’s team is popularly known as the Washington ‘Redskins,’” he wrote, “but the Court will refrain from using the team name unless reference is made to a direct quote where the name appears.”
 The proper term, he emphasized, is “the Washington Team.”
-From this alone, it appears this judge has ulterior motives of his own.
+In this case, virtue-signaling likewise may take center stage.